Wally Parson family funeral directors – the history

 Walter married Beryl Bailey in 1931 and together they had four children; June (b 1931), Sylvia (b 1932), Walter (b 1934) and Elizabeth (b 1940)

-During WW2, with Walter serving in the RAF in Canada, father and son, Walter Oscar and Oscar Leonard stepped up to help Beryl and all three continued in the business until (Walter) Oscar’s death in 1944 at which point Oscar Leonard continued to run the workshop and cover night-time duties with Beryl directing the funerals in the day.
+During WW2, Walter served in the RAF in Canada, so his father and brother, Walter Oscar and Oscar Leonard stepped up to help and continued to look after the business until (Walter) Oscar’s death in 1944 at which point Oscar continued to run the business with Beryl helping between looking after her children, who were evacuated to Lifton to avoid the blitz of Plymouth.
 Oscar left sometime after Walter’s return from war service, due in part to dermatitis caused by the wood sap and polishes used in coffin construction at that time.

 Beryl and Walter brought up their son Walter Cyril (Wally), the fourth generation, in the ways of the business and with Wally’s assistance, ran the business for nearly forty years before their deaths in 1987 just three months apart.

 Under Wally’s stewardship, the business grew from the two offices to seven and continued to be successful, as it had under his father.
-Wally held various positions in the National Association of Funeral Directors, including being an Examiner on the National Examinations Board and Press Liaison Officer, once being voted ‘The Professional’s Professional’ by his peers.
+Wally held various positions in the National Association of Funeral Directors, including being an Examiner on the National Examinations Board and Press Liaison Officer, once being voted ‘The Professional’s Professional’ by his peers in the National Association of Funeral Directors.

 Wally married Hilary (nee Chard) in 1962 and together they had Kathryn Ann (b 1963), Ian Robert (b 1965), Richard Walter (b 1966) & Neil Christopher (b 1969).

-Coincidence would have it that I, the fifth generation, like my forefathers before me, was born at home, from where we ran the business.
+Coincidence would have it that I, Richard Walter Parson the fifth generation, like my forefathers before me, was born at home, from where we ran the business.
 I was born in a Funeral Home.

-I joined my father in the business in 1988 and worked with him and his team, for the business, for over twenty-years as a proud team member and Company Director.
+I joined Dad, (Wally Parson in the profession in 1987 and worked with him and his team, for the business, for over twenty-years as a proud team member and Company Director.

-The family story doesn’t end there though, and today, having been born in a funeral home and been trained firstly by my father, but latterly by a whole range of experts in a whole range of fields, over a thirty year period, I am approaching a lifetime of service in the same profession as my forefathers and that’s a bit of history in itself.
+The family story doesn’t end there though, and today, having been born in a funeral home and been trained firstly by Wally Parson, the Professional’s Professional, but latterly by a whole range of experts in a whole range of fields, over a forty year period, I am approaching a lifetime of service in the same profession as my forefathers.

 Richard and his team are consummate professionals who supported us at the most challenging of times.